 On opening the matchbox, the worker discovered a handwritten note that was dated back to July 21, 1941.
 The message that was written on the back of a work coupon provided an insight into life back then and also has some useful wisdom for future generations.

-City of Antwerp’s official Instagram account shared the note that was signed by four men who worked in the past: John Janssen, Jul Gyselinck, Louis Chantraine, and Jul Van Hemeldonck.
+City of Antwerp’s official Instagram account shared the note, which was signed by four men who worked in the past: John Janssen, Jul Gyselinck, Louis Chantraine, and Jul Van Hemeldonck.

 The caption read: “This workman found a note from 1941 in St. James’s Church with a catchy message.”